helion3/inspire-tree/README.md

 ### Data Loading and Initialization Errors

-When you define a data loader in the InspireTree constructor, the promise isn't accessible, and this can consume errors that you should be aware of.
-There are a few choices:

-- If `data` was provided to the constructor, InspireTree will automatically throw any errors.
-However, errors from future calls will only be available through the `load()` method's promise or the `data.loaderror` event.
+If `data` was provided to the constructor, the InspireTree constructor will load it.
+If an error occurs, it will be caught in a promise that's cached as `tree._loader.promise`.
+This allows you to track the promise returned, which can't be returned from the InspireTree constructor.

-- Listen to the `data.loaderror` event.
-All load errors, including initial errors, emit this event.
-- Load the data after tree initialization: `tree.load(data).catch(function(err) { ... })`.
+Any calls to `load`-related methods can use the returned promise normally.

 ## API Docs